-For more information, please contact Ms. Terri Garrett, Associate Director for Academic Initiatives, Campus Living & Learning, at Terri_Garrett@baylor.edu or 254/710-6650.
+For More Information Contact Ms. Terri Garrett, Associate Director for Academic Initiatives, Campus Living & Learning, at Terri_Garrett@baylor.edu or 254/710-6650.

 The heart of the Baylor experience is developed on-campus in the union of shared experiences and relationships.
 In keeping with Pro Futuris, Baylor University seeks to continue to increase the percentage of undergraduates who live on campus and also enhance quality residential environments.
 Central to this effort is the goal of Campus Living & Learning (CL&L) to further enhance engagement between students and faculty.

-The Faculty-in-Residence (FIR) program at Baylor University exists to assist CL&L with fostering and shaping the social, cultural, educational, and spiritual life within Baylor's residential communities.
-As such, FIR work collaboratively with CL&L leadership and residence hall staff to nurture a heightened sense of community that fosters academic excellence, promotes faculty-student interaction, and enriches the student living experience.
+The Faculty-in-Residence (FIR) program at Baylor University exists to partner with CL&L to foster and shape the social, cultural, educational, and spiritual life within Baylor's residential communities.
+As such, As such, Faculty-In-Residence are faculty members who live in designated on-campus residential communities.
+Faculty-in-Residence work collaboratively with CL&L leadership and residence hall staff to create diverse residential environments that support learning and faith development through relationally driven communities.